jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 Power Man loves a good party, especially if he wasn’t invited.
 His **Crash the Party** power counts each enemy power, even if there are multiple instances of the same power.
 But remember face-down characters lose their powers so he won’t count their powers.

 ^(Source: Rule insert)

+# Private Hudson
+*Set: The Alien Battles*

+This card has a misprint.

 # Professor X
 ## [Professor X](http://vs.tcgbrowser.com/images/cards/big/mnb-033.jpg) (MC - The Marvel Battles)